 Directorate General of Quality Assurance (DGQA) had rejected Beretta because a safety measure on its laser visible and invisible sight was found unsuitable.
 The ‘sight’ on offer by Beretta, widely used in the US and other armies across the world, was fitted with a small screw, which needed to be opened before use.
 This screw, sources said, added purely as a safety measure, dropped off during the trials, resulting in the DGQA rejecting the ARX 160 and leaving only IWI in the reckoning.

+Indian Army is currently using submachine guns of 9mm calibre that, experts point out, have not been effective in striking targets beyond a range of just 50 metres.
 The army has been operating without a carbine since 2010, after it retired the licence-built World War-II sterling sub-machine gun.
 Indian Army's plans to purchase 65,000 numbers of 7.62×51mm (at 500 metres) rifles & 185,000 numbers of assault rifles with telescopic sights in future.

 India also adopted this single shot doctrine in its variant of the rifle.